angela-zhou/escapeRoom/README.md

 # escapeRoom
-For their Google CSSI Project, Vyshnavi and Angela are making a Google-themed escape room using Glitch.
+This is our (Vyshnavi and Angela's) Google-themed escape room which we built using Glitch for the Google CSSI 2020 final project.